uber-asido/frontend/README.md

 ### Disclaimer

-This is the frontend side of the SM Movies project, while the development emphasis was on the backend.
+This is the frontend side of the SM Movies project.
+However, the development emphasis is on the backend.
 For more information visit the [backend repository](https://github.com/uber-asido/backend).

 ---